 Cold laser therapy to help treat sports injuries.

 Cold laser therapy, also known as low level laser therapy, has been around for quite a while, and there’s quite a bit of research out there on the subject.
-It is called “cold” laser therapy not because it produces cold, but because it does not produce heat.
-Cold laser therapy is very effective, but unfortunately the large machines used to deliver this type of therapy are expensive.
-This may be the reason you don’t see large cold laser therapy machines in every doctor’s or chiropractor’s office.
-However, there are less expensive models out there for a reasonable price (under $50 for pen-style cold lasers, in a lot of cases).
+It is called “cold” laser therapy not because it produces anything cold, but because it does not produce heat.
+Cold laser therapy is very effective at treating sports injuries because it is perfect for reducing swelling and easing the pain from sprains.
+Cold laser therapy is a great option for getting back into the game quickly, as it is a non invasive treatment option.

 Acupuncture charts and protocols can be followed using cold laser therapy devices, eliminating the need for needles.
 This is great news for those of us who are “needle shy”.
 There are devices which can be purchased without a doctor’s prescription over the counter.
 To be effective, the cold laser device you use must run on a 635 manometers frequency and be less than 5 milliwatts of energy output.
 Most pen-style cold laser therapy devices run on batteries.
 You can buy three AAA rechargeable batteries and a solar charger, and you will be able to use your device indefinitely.